Los Texmaniacs: Early beginnings and influences

 Max Baca was born and raised in Albuquerque, New Mexico.
 His grandfather was an amateur accordion player, and his father, Max Baca Sr., played accordion in his own band.
-At age five, Max started learning accordion.
+At age 5, Max started learning accordion.

+Max said he started playing conjunto music after his father took him to see Flaco Jimenez perform.

-When he was twelve, Baca and his brother Jimmy formed their own group from Albuquerque New Mexico- Los Hermanos Baca- The Band had hit after hit in the Land of Enchantment to include- "Hey Baby Que Paso" an original hit of The Texas Tornados.
-The Members: Jimmy Baca Accordion & Vocals, Max Baca Bajo Sexto & Vocals, Lee Ray Romero Jr. Bass Guitar and Carl Lee Lucero Drums.
+When he was 12, Baca and his brother Jimmy formed their own group from Albuquerque New Mexico- Los Hermanos Baca- The Band had hit after hit in the Land of Enchantment to include- "Hey Baby Que Paso" an original hit of The Texas Tornados.
+The Members: Jimmy Baca Accordion & Vocals, Max Baca Bajo Sexto & Vocals, Lee Ray Romero Jr. Bass Guitar, and Carl Lee Lucero Drums.

 Awards

-In 2010 Los Texmaniacs won a Grammy Award for Best Tejano Album for Borders y Bailes.
+In 2010, Los Texmaniacs won a Grammy Award for Best Tejano Album for Borders y Bailes.